The New York City Marathon

 What would it take to do a marathon?
 Could I do it?
 Did I want to do it??
+Would such an undertaking be a good or bad thing to the overall welfare of my body especially as I was growing older?

-Dennis had promised that Achilles was going to sponsor me to go to New York to do the marathon so at that stage money was not my concern! – Little did I know!
-All I had to do was concentrate on getting fit.
-It was therefore up to me.
+But it was up to me.
 It was my own self determination and self-motivation to get out and do the walking.
 I had no one checking up on me and it was up to me to get my shoes on and to get out and walk.
 My weeks at work can be very taxing and I did not always want to go out in the evenings, but as the time for the marathon approached I took myself out every other day.
 Right from the beginning though Sunday mornings were always for a long walk.
 First it was the Pavilion on the Sea Point sea front and then it was the broad walk from Muizenberg to Kalk Bay and back, with lunch at Kalkies.
-Then one Sunday it was from Kalk Bay to the start of Simons Town.
-On that particular walk, when we got as far as Fish Hoek, Christopher walked back to get the car, while Tallulah, my dog and I walked on to Simons Town.
-It then became evident that it would be better if I went out for walks with Tallulah and Christopher stayed at home, so that should I need him, I could phone him and he could come and get me in the car.
+There after Christopher, Tallulah (my dog and training partner) – and I would go down to Sea Point Pavilion on a Sunday morning and walk on the beach front.
+Each week we would walk a little bit further.
+In the initial stages of the training I tried “running” first between two lamp posts and then walk between the next two, but I soon decided that actually I would be better off if I just concentrated on setting a good walking pace.